scipy-conference/scipy_proceedings/papers/jake_vanderplas/jake_vanderplas.rst

 Nuisance Parameters: Bayes' Billiards Game
 ------------------------------------------
 We will start by discussing the first point: nuisance parameters.
-A nuisance parameter is any quantity whose value is not relevant to the goal of an analysis, but is nevertheless required to determine the result which is of interest.
+A nuisance parameter is any quantity whose value is not directly relevant to the goal of an analysis, but is nevertheless required to determine the result which is of interest.
 For example, we might have a situation similar to the flux measurement above, but in which the errors :math:`e_i` are unknown.
 One potential approach is to treat these errors as nuisance parameters.

-Here we consider an example of nuisance parameters borrowed from [Eddy2004]_ that, in one form or another, dates all the way back to the posthumous 1763 paper written by Thomas Bayes himself [Bayes1763]_.
+Here we consider an example of nuisance parameters borrowed from [Eddy2004]_ that, in one form or another, dates all the way back to the posthumously-published 1763 paper written by Thomas Bayes himself [Bayes1763]_.
 The setting is a gambling game in which Alice and Bob bet on the outcome of a process they can't directly observe.

 Alice and Bob enter a room.
 Behind a curtain there is a billiard table, which they cannot see.
 Their friend Carol rolls a ball down the table, and marks where it lands.
 Once this mark is in place, Carol begins rolling new balls down the table.
 If the ball lands to the left of the mark, Alice gets a point; if it lands to the right of the mark, Bob gets a point.
 We can assume for the sake of example that Carol's rolls are unbiased: that is, the balls have an equal chance of ending up anywhere on the table.
 The first person to reach six points wins the game.

 Here the location of the mark (determined by the first roll) can be considered a nuisance parameter: it is unknown and not of immediate interest, but it clearly must be accounted for when predicting the outcome of subsequent rolls.
-If the first roll settles far to the right, then subsequent rolls will favor Alice.
+If this first roll settles far to the right, then subsequent rolls will favor Alice.
 If it settles far to the left, Bob will be favored instead.

-Given this setup, here is the question to answer: *In a particular game, after eight rolls, Alice has five points and Bob has three points.
+Given this setup, we seek to answer this question: *In a particular game, after eight rolls, Alice has five points and Bob has three points.
 What is the probability that Bob will get six points and win the game?*

 Intuitively, we realize that because Alice received five of the eight points, the marker placement likely favors her.
-Given that she has three opportunities to get a favorable roll before Bob can win, she seems to have clinched it.
+Given that she has three opportunities to get a sixth point before Bob can win, she seems to have clinched it.
 But quantitatively speaking, what is the probability that Bob will persist to win?

 A Naïve Frequentist Approach